 On his death in 1918, the 9th Lord Barnard was succeeded by his second son Christopher William Vane, the eldest son Henry having died on active service in 1917.
 The 10th Lord Barnard served in the Westmorland and Cumberland Yeomanry during the 1st World War and was awarded the M.C.
 He later commanded the 6th Battalion of the Durham Light Infantry.

 Lord Barnard, who was an enthusiastic sportsman, also took an active interest in the Boy Scout movement, being County Commissioner.
 From 1958 to 1964 he was Lord Lieutenant of the County of Durham and custos rotulorum.
 In 1920, he married Sylvia Mary (who died in 1993), daughter of Herbert Straker, M.F.H.
-Lord Bamard died in 1964 and was succeeded by his elder son Harry John Neville Vane, llth Baron Bamard, former Lord Lieutenant of County Durham (1970 - 88) and present owner of Raby.
-Lord Barnard's son and heir is the Hon.
-Henry Francis Cecil Vane.
+Lord Barnard died in 1964 and was succeeded by his elder son Harry John Neville Vane, 11th Baron Barnard, former Lord Lieutenant of County Durham (1970 - 88).
+He died in April 2016 and was succeeded by his son Henry Francis Cecil Vane, 12th Baron Barnard, who was born in 1959.
+He married Kate Robson in 1998 and they have three children, Cicely, Alice and William.